• Home

 Skinny Slow Cooker Turkey Chilli

-A delicious, healthier version of a Mexican Classic.
+A delicious, lighter version of an American Classic.
 My Skinny Slow Cooker Turkey Chilli is not only tasty and healthy, it is really easy too!
+Grab a bowl and load with your favourite toppings.

 Course Main Course